jenniferp1/FileFetch/README.md

 ## Main Features

- - Provides ability to retrieve or download data into a pandas DataFrame using one of a variety of methods, therefore eliminating the need to write lots of code.
+ - Provides ability to retrieve or download data into a pandas DataFrames using one of a variety of methods, therefore eliminating the need to write lots of code.
- - Additional functionality is easy to incorporate by adding a new fetch method to the FileFetch Class or by providing a new Mixin Class to the FileFetch Base Class.
+ - Additional functionality is easy to incorporate by adding a new [fetch method](./docs/filefetch.html#filefetch-methods) to the FileFetch Class or by providing a new Mixin Class to the [FileFetch Base Class](filefetch.html#filefetch-class).
- - Input on datasets of interest are easily stored and provided to FileFetch via yaml files.
+ - Input on datasets of interest are easily stored and provided to FileFetch via [yaml files](./docs/sample-yaml.html).
 Storage in a yaml also makes it easy to update or add dataset information over time without having to make changes to the underlying code.

 ## Documentation

 Documentation and help are provided [here](./docs/index.html).

-Sample input yaml files are also included [here][./input]
+Sample input yaml files are also included [here](./input)